-To register a relationship in NSW,
+To register a relationship in NSW, please complete an:

 The NSW Relationships register commenced operation 1 July 2010.
 It provides legal recognition for a couple, regardless of their sex, by registration of the relationship.